bow-simulation/virtualbow-website/docs/index.md

 **Command Line Interface**

-* Run simulations in batch mode
+* Run simulations from the command line
-* Call VirtualBow from other programs/scripts.
-The [user manual](resources.md#User Manual) shows an example for Python.
-* Perform complex custom computations, like parameter studies and design optimizations
+* Call VirtualBow from other programs/scripts to perform parameter studies and design optimizations

 **Fully Documented**

-* [User Manual](resources.md#User Manual): Documents all features of the program and helps you getting started.
+* [User Manual](resources.md#User Manual): Explains all features of the program and helps you getting started
-* [Theory Manual](resources.md#Theory Manual): Detailed documentation of the internal simulation methods.
+* [Theory Manual](resources.md#Theory Manual): Detailed documentation of the internal simulation methods

 **Free and Open-Source**